Pakistan

 Meals Included: Breakfast

 The Karakoram Highway Expedition was born from a deep respect for Asia’s untouched landscapes, ancient cultures, and diverse wildlife.
-Exploring the rugged mountains of Gilgit-Baltistan, which lie within the majestic Karakoram mountain range, meeting remote communities, and seeing the fragile balance of nature and tradition made us realise the importance of responsible travel.
+Exploring the rugged mountains of Gilgit-Baltistan, which lie within the majestic Karakoram mountain range and form the heart of the renowned Karakoram region, meeting remote communities, and seeing the fragile balance of nature and tradition made us realise the importance of responsible travel.

 Inspired by the timeless Silk Road, the resilience of the Kalash people, and the breathtaking beauty of Deosai National Park, we designed this journey to celebrate Pakistan’s rich heritage and fragile ecosystems.
 The Karakoram Highway, also known as the China-Pakistan Friendship Highway, stands as a symbol of diplomatic ties and engineering achievement, connecting the two countries through some of the world’s most stunning scenery.